-The following case studies are based on real people.
-The names and some of the details have been changed to respect privacy.
+Case Studies highlight the effectiveness of this approach.
+They are based on real people, but the names and some of the details have been changed to respect privacy.

 ADHD, Dyslexia, Meltdowns and signs of Depression